 - Once you have received approval from your DGS, go to The Graduate School’s fellowship application system to submit your application. | Application instructions (PDF)

-The application cycle opens in early October and closes in late November.
+The application cycle opens in early October and closes in November.
 Award recipients will be notified in spring semester.
 The Graduate School will announce exact dates closer to the start of the cycle, and they will be posted with the award listing on the school’s online application system.
 See gradschool.duke.edu/DGSfellowships for the exact dates of the current or most recent application cycle.